Robert Riskin: Personal life and family

+Unlike his frequent collaborator Frank Capra, who was a conservative Republican, Riskin was a New Deal Democrat.

 Riskin married actress Fay Wray in 1942.
 They had three children: Susan (born 1936), Robert (born 1943), and Victoria (born 1945).
 (Susan was the child of Wray's first marriage and was adopted by Riskin in 1942.)
 They remained married until his death on September 20, 1955.
 George Jessel read the eulogy at Riskin's funeral.
 Interment was at Inglewood Park Cemetery, Inglewood, California.

 Riskin's older brother, Everett (born 1895), was a Hollywood film producer (1934–1952).
 He produced many noteworthy films, including The Thin Man Goes Home, written by Robert.

 A biography by Ian Scott, In Capra's Shadow: The Life and Career of Screenwriter Robert Riskin, was published in 2006 by the University Press of Kentucky.